CamHowitt/shinyLottie/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The shinyLottie package allows users to easily integrate and control Lottie animations within Shiny applications, without the need for idiosyncratic expression or use of JavaScript.
+The ‘shinyLottie’ package allows users to easily integrate and control ‘Lottie’ animations within ‘shiny’ applications, without the need for idiosyncratic expression or use of ‘JavaScript’.
 This includes utilities for generating animation instances, controlling playback, manipulating animation properties, and more.

 ## Installation

-You can install the development version of shinyLottie from [GitHub](https://github.com/) with:
+You can install the development version of ‘shinyLottie’ from [GitHub](https://github.com/) with:

 ``` r